ypriverol/github-paper/REVIEWS.md

    for the novelty of 11, rather than the familiar 10, rules.

-> We refined the **Rule 5** and it only provides information about unit test and the idea of continues integration.
+> We refined the **Rule 5** and it only provides information about unit test and the idea of continuous integration.

 8. In Rule 5 and in the context of unit tests (and also in the 'automatic' generation of documentation), I think that many